cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

     git clone https://github.com/cloudberrydb/bootcamp.git
     ```

 3. Enter the repository and run the `run.sh` script to start the Docker container.
 This will start the automatic installation process.
+Depending on your environment, you may need to run this with 'sudo' command.

+    - For latest Cloudberry DB release

     ```shell
     cd bootcamp/000-cbdb-sandbox
-    chmod +x ./run.sh
-    sudo ./run.sh
+    ./run.sh
     ```

+    - For latest main branch

+    ```shell
+    cd bootcamp/000-cbdb-sandbox
+    ./run.sh -c main -o rockylinux9
+    ```

-    Once the script finishes without error, the sandbox is built successfully.
+    Once the script finishes without error, the sandbox is built and running successfully.
+The `docker run` command uses --detach option allowing you to ssh or access the running CBDB instance remotely.

+    Please review run.sh script for additional options (e.g. setting Timezone in running container, only building container)

 ## Connect to the database